Career Definition of an Industrial Pipe Fitter

 Boilermakers can also acquire their skills through an apprenticeship program; prior certification and experience as a welder may help with the admissions process.
 Once employed, their responsibilities can include installing or laying out pre-made or ready-to assemble parts of boilers for buildings or industrial facilities.
-Between 2014 and 2024, boilermakers will see a 9%, or faster-than-average, increase in job openings, as reported by the BLS.
-In 2015, a boilermaker earned a median annual salary of $60,120.
+Between 2016 and 2026, boilermakers will see a 9%, or as fast as the average, increase in job openings, as reported by the BLS.
+In 2017, a boilermaker earned a median annual salary of $62,260.

 Heating, Air Conditioning and Refrigeration Mechanics and Installers (HVCAR)

 Training options for HVCAR mechanics and installers can be found through apprenticeships or certificate and associate degree programs at community colleges and trade schools.
 The programs can take six months to two years to complete and teach future technicians how to enhance air quality and temperature conditions in commercial or residential buildings.
 According to the BLS, openings for HVCAR mechanics and installers will increase by 15%, or much faster-than-average, nationwide from 2016-2026.
 In 2017, HVCAR technicians were paid a median annual salary of $47,080.